kimnewzealand/agent-tutorial/README.md

 ## License

-This project is for educational purposes and follows the license of the original tutorial repository.
+This project is for educational purposes only.